Installation of Ultra High Dryness Unit 'KDS Separator + Electro-osmotic Dehydrator'

 (NOTE:Individuals differ, of course)

-Volume reduction of sludge (low water content) is very important from the perspective of achieving carbon neutral in 2050 and reducing maintenance and management costs.
+Volume reduction of sludge (to lower water content) is very important from the perspective of achieving carbon neutral in 2050 and reducing maintenance and management costs.

 We, Kendensha, thought